-For a long time, tanking was the go-to a solution for cellars that were unusable due leaks and associated damp problems.
+For a long time, tanking was the go-to solution for cellars that were unusable due leaks and associated damp problems.
 The use of waterproof cement to tank the cellar not only held back any water ingress but left a smooth, seamless finish that provided a blank canvas for any paint or decoration the user had in mind.

 Despite all the advantages that tanking a cellar can offer, using a cement barrier to waterproof an underground space can be problematic in certain circumstances.

-When a Peter Cox Surveyor visits a property where cellar tanking has failed they will often advise their client to protect their cellar with a water management system.
-Where tanking puts up a physical barrier to any water entering the cellar, a water management system will collect any water ingress, direct it into a drainage system and channelled out of the cellar or to a sump pump that will remove the water safely.
+When a qualified Peter Cox Surveyor visits a property where cellar tanking has failed they will often advise their client to protect their cellar with a water management system.
+Where tanking puts up a physical barrier to any water entering the cellar, a water management system will collect any water ingress, direct it into a drainage system and channel out of the cellar via gravity or to a sump pump that will remove the water safely.
 These internal waterproofing systems are hidden from view behind finished walls and underneath finished floors making them an ideal solution for domestic basement conversion.